RalphExp/Chimp/README.md

 ## Chimp Language
-A toy language with VM, extending Monkey
+A javascript like language with VM, extending Monkey

 ### New Features
 - a enhanced REPL shell and interpreter